rachit-j/ww3/index.md

 ---
 title: World War 3
-subtitle: A new take on a familiar game.
-Made by Tanisha Patil, Rachit Jaiswal, and Luna Iwazaki
+subtitle: A new take on a familiar game. | Tanisha Patil, Rachit Jaiswal, and Luna Iwazaki
 layout: page
 show_sidebar: true
 ---